-New Focus for Vaccine Push: Republican Men
+New focus for vaccine push: Republican men

 The post, which offered no other explanation, drew more than 5,000 “likes” and was reposted more than 760 times in a single day.

 “We can start by refusing the vaccine.
-Then the masks,” one Gab user wrote among the hundreds who replied to Fuentes post.
+Then the masks,” one Gab user wrote among the hundreds who replied to Fuentes’ post.
 “And unroll evey (sic) last evil, until we make America great again!”

 The far right also sees a sinister plot behind the idea of creating vaccine passports to allow people to go in certain businesses or travel outside the country.
 Some describe it as yet another attempt by Democrats to control every aspect of life, from birth to death.
 Georgia Congresswoman Marjorie Taylor Greene called such passports “Biden’s mark of the beast” and a form of “corporate communism.”